 Native to North America, this perennial herb is closely related to the Sunflower (Helianthus annuus) and is cultivated for its tubers, which are cooked and eaten as a vegetable.

-From the underground tubers sprout clumps of tall slender green stems.
-In highland tropical areas, these reach 1 to 1.5 m (3 to 5 ft) tall, which is about half the height they normally grow to in subtropical and temperate areas.
+From the underground tubers sprout clumps of tall, slender green stems.
+In highland tropical areas, these reach up to 1 to 1.5 m (3 to 5 ft) tall, about half the height they usually grow to in subtropical and temperate regions.
 Set along the stems and on long leaf-stalks are dark green, ovate-leaves 13 to 25 cm (5 to 10 in) in length.
 These are finely toothed on the margins and have a coarse, sandpaper feel to them.
 All parts of the stems and leaves are covered in fine hairs.

-The flowers are bright yellow with a typical sunflower shape, though are much smaller and are on long stalks that emerge above the foliage.
-These come into bloom around three to four months after the tubers have sprouted.
+The flowers are bright yellow with a typical sunflower shape.
+However, they are much smaller and are on long stalks that emerge above the foliage.
+They bloom around three to four months after the tubers have sprouted.

 The mature tubers are roundish with a distinctive, knobbly appearance, resembling a cross between a potato and a ginger root.
 They come in red-, purple- or white-skinned varieties and in sizes that range from 3 to 5 cm (1.2 to 2 in) in diameter.

 The tubers are thin-skinned, which allows them to be cooked with the skin on, in much the same way as the common potato, either whole or cut into pieces and then steamed, boiled or baked.
 They are similar to the common potato but have a sweeter, nuttier taste and a crisper texture.
 They are also commonly made into a pickle.

-The pulp is rich in the carbohydrate 'Inulin', which is used in the food processing industry as a gelling agent, mainly for improving mouthfeel and creaminess in low-fat dairy products, such as low-fat yoghurt, as well as for giving these products a glossy appearance.
+The pulp is rich in the carbohydrate 'Inulin', which is used in the food processing industry as a gelling agent.
+Mainly for improving mouthfeel and creaminess in low-fat dairy products, such as low-fat yoghurt.
+It also gives these products a glossy appearance.